b23prodtm/acake2php/README.md

     exit
     ./configure.sh -c

-This will reset the connection profile in ..etc/ properties file.
+This will reset the connection profile in ..etc/ properties file with the template.
+More about environment variables are located in the remote pod (OpenShift) settings and locally in ./Scripts/bootargs.sh.

 3. ACCESS DENIED for root@'127.0.0.1' appears with other information complaining about database connection, what does that mean ?